wspr/lualdap/TESTING.md

 `busted` could generate a JUnit XML output which allows nice integration with CI.

-Previously, the parameters were passed by argument of the command line, now there are passed with environment variables (see `tests/test.env`)
+Previously, the parameters were passed by argument of the command line, now there are passed with environment variables (see `test.env`)

 The following command:

 ```
-$ tests/setup.sh   # one time, after starting the docker openshift
+$ tests/openshift/setup.sh   # one time, after starting the docker openshift

-$ . tests/test.env && tests/test.lua
+$ . tests/openshift/test.env && tests/test.lua
 ```

 gives: